MarijQ/Household-Energy-Forecasting/README.md

 The project leverages Python as the primary programming language, alongside essential libraries such as Pandas, NumPy, Matplotlib, TensorFlow, and Facebook’s Prophet.
 These tools allowed us to preprocess data, train models, and visualize results effectively.

-model used, teck stack used, dataset used
+--remove this-- model used, teck stack used, dataset used

 # 3. Data Prep